Incontinence-associated dermatitis (IAD)

 The following five core outcome domains have been identified: erythema, erosion, maceration, incontinence-associated dermatitis-related pain and patient satisfaction.
 Currently work is in progress to identify outcome measurement instruments per domain.

-The work is funded by the Skin Integrity Research Group (Belgium) and the clinical Research for Hair and Skin Science (Germany)
+The published work was funded by the Skin Integrity Research Group (Belgium) and the Clinical Research Center for Hair and Skin Science (Germany).
+Work is in progress to secure funding to identify outcome measurement instruments per domain.

 Belgium, Germany and many more during the Delphi study